margo/specification/system-design/margo-overview/software-composition.md

 Applications can be found in completely different stages:

-1. "Application Packaging": application has been prepared and made ready for provisioning.
+1. "Application Packaging": application has been prepared and made ready for staging.
-2. "Application Provisioning": application is set up, configured, and made available for use to the device, but has not yet been deployed (started) to be used.
+2. "Application Staging": application is set up, configured, and made available for use to the device, but has not yet been deployed (started) to be used.
 3. "Application Deployment" (AKA Runtime): application has been made available and accessible on the device.

 Distinguishing which stage terminology refers to is important to understand the scope of following definitions.